longview/hayerdebayer/README.md

 The .RAW format of the HY-6110 can be accessed by changing the Image Format setting in the camera to JPEG+RAW.

-The .RAW files are incredibly basic, they are 12-bit packed raw sensor dumps, without any debayering or seemingly any denoising or similar.
+The .RAW files are incredibly basic, they are 12-bit packed raw sensor dumps, without any debayering or seemingly any denoising or similar, or headers for that matter.
 The resolution is 3840x2160.

 I made a set of tools to work with these images, the results are not perfect but are a dramatic improvement to achievable image quality.
 Below a comparison of the camera JPEG's and a basic ACR processed RAW file is shown.